GiovaniRizzato/hover-craft-backend/README.md

-# Video streaming
+# Hover Craft

-Welcome to the repository for Video Streaming!
+Welcome to the repository for Hover Creaft: Video Streaming!
 This project is a backend implementation for a standalone and lightwight video streaming, where you can upload, check the status and watch streaming of videos in MP4 format.

 This solution comes with two videos already uploaded as a sample, one of which is marked as "Not Listed", which means that, you can't watch the streaming of that video, but you can still see it the list.